 - Compost may suppress diseases and harmful pests that could overrun poor, lifeless soil.

 Healthy soil is an important factor in protecting our waters.
 Compost increases soil’s ability to retain water & decreases runoff.
 Runoff pollutes water by carrying soil, fertilizers and pesticides to nearby streams.

 - Compost encourages healthy root systems, which decrease runoff

-- Compost can reduce or eliminate use of synthetic fertilizers
+- Compost can reduce or eliminate the use of synthetic fertilizers

 - Compost can reduce chemical pesticides since it contains beneficial microorganisms that may protect plants from diseases and pests.